AckerlyXu/heima/articles/azure-resource-manager/resource-group-portal.md

 ---
-title: Use Azure Portal to manage Azure resources | Azure
+title: Use Azure portal to manage Azure resources | Azure
-description: Use Azure Portal and Azure Resource Manage to manage your resources.
+description: Use Azure portal and Azure Resource Manage to manage your resources.
 Shows how to work with dashboards to monitor resources.
 services: azure-resource-manager,azure-portal
 documentationcenter: ''
 author: rockboyfor
-manager: timlt
+manager: digimobile
 editor: tysonn

 ms.assetid: 0725bbf2-5913-4c07-af6e-24e11d957fbc